 Welcome to the Korean Language Flagship Center (KLFC) at the University of Hawai‘i at Mānoa (UHM)!
 Established in 2002, KLFC is the first Korean language and culture center in the United States.

-KLFC has been dedicated to cultivating specialists with superior-level proficiency in Korean by providing an immersive language learning environment, tutoring programs, one-year capstone program at Korea University, overseas internships, summer intensive domestic and overseas programs, merit and need-based financial aid, and so forth.
+KLFC has been dedicated to cultivating specialists with superior-level proficiency in Korean by providing an immersive language learning environment, tutoring programs, one-year capstone program at Korea University, overseas internships, summer intensive domestic and overseas programs, merit-based financial aid, and so forth.

 B.A. in Korean for Professionals